 “India and Thailand did not become golfing success stories by accident; they made youth development a national priority.”

-Parents and guardians must also rethink their assumptions.
-In many households, golf is still viewed as an adult pastime rather than a serious sporting pathway.
-Families that invest in academic tutoring, cricket coaching or overseas education should recognise golf as an equally valuable avenue for discipline, scholarship opportunities and global exposure.
+Parents, too, must rethink their assumptions.
+In many households, golf remains misunderstood as an adult social game rather than a serious sporting pathway.
+Families that willingly invest in academic coaching, cricket training or overseas education should also recognise golf’s value as a platform for scholarships, leadership development and global opportunity.

 “Golf teaches discipline, integrity and resilience—but without investment and opportunity, talent rarely reaches the world stage.”